 *If the effusion looks hemorrhagic, collect it aseptically into 60 cc syringes and keep close by in case you need it for autotransfusion.

 Select Site, Clip Fur, and Infuse Local Anesthetic:

 Start by selecting your optimal centesis site using ultrasound.
 This may be on the left side or the right side, depending on the patient, and whether they have been in prolonged lateral recumbency.
-Theoretically, the right side should have a larger window between the lungs, but in truth, many times the left side of the chest provides better access.
+Theoretically, the right side should have a larger window between the lungs, but often the left side of the chest provides better access.
 It just depends on the patient.

-Clip the selected side generally (from approximately the 2nd rib to the 8th rib.
+Clip the selected side generously (from approximately the 2nd rib to the 8th rib).

 The centesis site is usually at the 5-6 intercostal space, mid-way between shoulder and elbow level.